AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/15_proxies.md

 Proxies can be very useful for example if your object is a phone number.

-You can take the value given by the user and format it to match the standand formatting of your country.
+You can take the value given by the user and format it to match the standard formatting of your country.